A Guide to Flatware | What to Know Before Buying Your Next Set of Utensils

 It happens in every kitchen—the spoons or forks disappear slowly, lost accidentally to the trash, or to the work or school lunch bag.
 If you’ve decided that new flatware is in order, there are options to fit any style and budget.
-We’ve got tips on what pieces you need, what to look for in stainless steel utensils, and how to properly care for them.
+We’ve got tips on what pieces you need, what to look for in quality flatware sets, and how to properly care for them.

 A history of flatware